 I want to be free is a report from Newcomers Youth – RFSL Youth’s project for LGBTQI youth with asylum experience.
-The report contains a legal review of LGBTQI youth’s asylum cases and in particular the use of reliability criteria in credibility assessments.
-But it also contains nine LGBTQI youth’s stories about their experiences of seeking asylum in Sweden.
+The report consists of two elements: a legal review of LGBTQI youth asylum cases and nine stories from LGBTQI asylum seekers.

-“I felt so good when I got to come to Sweden, then I could finally be myself.
-No need to be afraid for someone to be after me.
+“I felt so good when I came to Sweden.
+Then I could finally be myself.
+I didn’t need to be afraid that someone would be after me.
 But it was hard to live as an openly gay in a small town like Boden.
-I lived with three other men, with whom I did not feel comfortable because they came from the same culture as me and in addition, were heterosexual.
-I got a lot of offensive comments and no one helped me.”
+I lived with three other men with whom I did not feel comfortable because they came from the same culture as me and, in addition, were heterosexual.
+I got a lot of offensive comments, and no one helped me.”

 David, 23 years old from Morocco

-Recommendations to the Swedish Migration Agency and the migration courts within the framework of the legal review:
+Recommendations to the Swedish Migration Agency and the migration courts that the legal review presents: